 Dambulla is also home to the largest rose quartz mountain in South Asia and the Rangiri Dambulla International Stadium.
 Equally worthy of time and attention are the majestic Sigiriya fort and the Minneriya national park located close by.

-10 Incredible Natural Sites And Historical Places To Visit in Dambulla
+10 Incredible Places To Visit In Dambulla In 2019

 From ancient temples to panoramic views from sky high rocks, choose the best places to visit in Dambulla and experience Sri Lanka like never before.